[VIDEO] Laser Acupuncture Improves Implantation Success Rates | FAQs, Study Results, and A Personal Story

 “It’s perfectly painless,” my doctor promised.
 She continued, “Laser acupuncture before and after your embryo transfer can cause your implantation success rates to jump by as much as 15%.”
 I thought I misheard her.

 “I’m sorry… laser acupuncture?
 Like Dr. Evil’s laser-beams-attached-to-their-heads type of laser?”
 I thought.

 And is it true?
 If you think about it, raising implantation rates by up to 15% is steep.
 Almost unbelievably steep…

-Believe it, readers.
 RMA of Connecticut participated in a study published in May of 2009 that followed 1,000 women through their embryo transfer, conducting different forms of before-and-after treatment.
+(Read the full study here!)
 The 1000 women were split into 5 groups: some women were administered traditional (needle) acupuncture; others received laser acupuncture; another group received a fake-laser acupuncture; others were able to simply relax in a dimly-lit room and receive no acupuncture; and the final group received no treatment whatsoever.
 All groups had their treatment (or lack of treatment) 25 minutes before and after their embryo transfer.

 The outcome?
 The women who received the laser acupuncture were 10-15% more likely to have an implanted embryo than her study counterparts.
 BOOM.